dtolnay/talks/README.md

   for Rust.
 The original Rust support in Pygments (correctly) colors certain things as syntax errors that I wanted to be colored valid in the Macros 1.1 talk.
 This code is licensed under Pygments' BSD license.
-- The Macros 1.1 talk has some Beamer \*.sty files based on [Metropolis].
+- Both talks contain some Beamer \*.sty files based on [Metropolis].
 These are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License as stated in the file headers.
 - My LaTeX code is licensed under either of Apache License Version 2.0 or MIT license, at your option.